MrMasterbay/proxmox-security-hardening/README.md

 - **What it does**: Limits compiler (gcc, g++, make) usage to root only
 - **Why it matters**: Prevents attackers from compiling exploit code if they gain shell access

+### PKGS-7394 - Patch Management Tools
+- **What it does**: Installs `apt-show-versions` which provides a quick overview of installed packages and their update status.
+Run `apt-show-versions -u` to see all packages with available upgrades
+- **Why it matters**: Simplifies patch management by making it easy to identify outdated packages at a glance.
+Essential for maintaining security hygiene and quickly identifying systems that need updates
+- **Proxmox Impact**: NO impact - this is a read-only tool that only queries package status.
+Does not modify any system behavior or affect Proxmox operations

+### DEB-0280 - Isolate /tmp per Session
+- **What it does**: Installs `libpam-tmpdir` which creates isolated temporary directories for each user session.
+Instead of a shared `/tmp`, each session gets its own private `/tmp` directory
+- **Why it matters**: Prevents /tmp race condition attacks where attackers exploit predictable temporary file names.
+Also prevents users from seeing or manipulating each other's temporary files, limiting lateral movement after a compromise
+- **Proxmox Impact**: NO impact - this is a PAM module that only affects interactive sessions.
+Proxmox services, VMs, containers, and cluster operations are completely unaffected

 ### Lynis Whitelist for Proxmox
 - **What it does**: Creates profile to skip false positive tests specific to Proxmox
 - **Skipped tests**: